BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 `Generate a code and broadcast to all the participants` - Restart your app and try to generate a new code and broadcast it to all the participants of some chat room.

-#### Note: Don't forget that the hyperty domain now is changed.
+#### Note: Don't forget that the hyperty domain changed.
 For this challenge, you want to obtain the hyperty from the toolkit, not from the `hysmart.rethink.ptinovacao.pt` catalogue.

 ##